Quick Guide: Anxiety and Laser Eye Surgery

 So there are many ways to help ease your nerves before Laser Eye Surgery: swatting up on the facts, reading reviews, picking a good clinic, keeping busy, and only drawing information from unbias and reputable sources you trust.
 But remember, a few nerves are perfectly natural.
 And anyway, before you know it, they’re sure to transform from butterflies in the stomach to waves of anticipation to test drive your new improved clarity of vision.

 Have a question about anxiety and Laser Eye Surgery?
 Ask us in the comments below!
-Or, if you’d like to book a consultation, contact one of our friendly clinic coordinators.
+Or, if you’d like to book a consultation, contact one of our Patient Care Coordinators.

 Irrational Laser Eye Surgery fears